Heritage Foods Ltd. posts impressive 20% revenue growth in Q2-FY24

 • With business expansion in new geographies and persistent growth in VAP, the company’s revenues flourished.

-• Notably, new products were introduced in the market, such as the Premium Buffalo Milk in Hyderabad and the Cow Ghee in smaller jars targeting temple markets and e-commerce platforms.
+• Notably, new products were introduced in the market, such as the Premium Buffalo Milk in Hyderabad and the Cow Ghee in smaller jars targeting temple markets and platforms.

 • Heritage Foods enhanced its reach by introducing 437 new distribution points and also commissioned new production facilities at B Kothakota Plant in Andhra Pradesh.